 More on Labrador Retrievers

 Are you looking for information on this appealing dog breed?
-We'll tell you everything you need to know about feeding your Lab puppy, how to choose the right crate, bed, and leash, as well as foods, toys, and other gear.
+We'll tell you everything you need to know about feeding your Lab puppy, how to choose the right crate, bed, and dog house, as well as foods, toys, and other gear.